thomasdavis/blah/packages/cli/README.md

+Ideas TODO

+- [ ] BLAH should have a way to log to your device so you know why it won't start or a certain mcp server won't run inside of an editor/client
+- [ ] make a valtown example where `blah slop start` is called on an inline blah.config that loads the jsonresume mcp server over slop

 # @blahai/cli - Barely Logical Agent Host

 A comprehensive CLI tool for building, testing, and deploying AI tools across multiple protocols.
 This package provides a complete implementation with support for both Model Context Protocol (MCP) and Simple Language and Object Protocol (SLOP), enabling seamless integration with various AI systems and tools.